argen10/EyeBlink-KeySimulation/README.txt

 USAGE: run the blink binary

+Authors:
+1. Alizishaan Khatri
+2. Keshav Sharma

-I have written the entire Java code and a portion of the C code.
+We have written the entire Java code and a portion of the C code.
 A portion of the C code has been borrowed from "github.com/maz/blinking-angel"

 The entirety of the C code is licensed under the GPL.
 The Java code is licensed under the GPL.

-All the difficult C code was written by another author.
+Some of the difficult C code was written by another author.
 The original contents of the file are below.

 Real Time Eye Tracking and Blink Detection
 ==========================================